 The workbench uses Google Compute Engine (GCE) for computational resources in the cloud and Google Cloud Storage (GCS) for storage in the cloud.
-When users open a Jupyter Notebook for analysis, the notebook is loaded in a GCE Virtual machine, which is ephemeral.
-When users are actively working on notebooks, they will be spending at an hourly rate depending on the size of the machine.
-The default n1-highmem-4 machine costs around 20 cents per hour, including the cost for dataproc clusters.
-When notebooks are not in active use, the machines are “paused” to minimize cloud spend.
-In a “paused” state, there is still a nominal cloud spend which is typically under 10 cents a day.
-All GCE Virtual machines are shut down roughly every two weeks.
-Once the machines are shut down, no compute cost is incurred.
-A new GCE Virtual machine is spun up each time a user opens a new notebook in that workspace.
+When users open an application for analysis (like a Jupyter Notebook), the application is loaded in a virtual cloud environment that costs money to use.
+When users are actively working with applications, they will be spending at an hourly rate depending on the size of the machine.
+The default Jupyter “General Analysis” environment costs around 20 cents per hour when active, as shown in the menu below.
+When notebooks are not in active use, the machines can be “paused” to minimize compute costs.
+In a “paused” state, there is still a nominal cloud spend, which is dependent on the environmental variables.
+Once environment are deleted, no compute cost is incurred.